 Encourage dress up play all year long with a beautiful wood wardrobe sized just right for younger kids.
 As part of the Handbuilt Holiday series Ana White and I are sharing a new holiday gift build project every Friday leading up to Christmas.
 Today is this simple, sturdy and useful dress up wardrobe.

 Tired of that pile of dress up clothes laying around the playroom floor?
 Or maybe you are storing them in a cardboard box like I was and then the kids rifle through making a huge mess of the box?
 Clearly the cardboard box is not a good solution.
 Build this wood wardrobe with lots of hanging space, hooks, an open shelf, storage bins and even a mirror using plans from Ana White.

-Ana designed this dress up wardrobe to fit two bins below and I happen to have two small wood crates on hand which fit perfectly!
+Ana designed this dress up wardrobe to fit two bins or baskets below and I happen to have two small wood crates on hand which fit perfectly!
 A circle cut out at center front makes an easy pull.

 No wardrobe is complete without a mirror.
 I found this small 9″ x 20″ mirror at Homegoods then used construction adhesive to attach it and added flat moulding to trim out the edges.

 There’s plenty of space on the open shelf for all the loose costume bits and pieces – hats, headbands, swords, glasses, etc. And all the dress up shoes can go in the bins below.

 We all know kids shy away from hangers as much as we try to teach them so why not use hooks instead?
 I used these pretty brass looking hooks from Ikea both on the top cross support and the exterior side without the mirror.
 Kids can definitely manage hooks and it makes for a more organized and accessible dress up center.

 Ana has the complete plans here including a cut list and step by step instructions.
 Be sure to read through entirely before beginning.